Roseanne Barr: Support for Donald Trump

-Barr voiced her support for Republican presidential candidate Donald Trump in a June 2016 The Hollywood Reporter interview.
+Barr voiced her support for Republican presidential candidate Donald Trump in a June 2016 Hollywood Reporter interview.
 "I think we would be so lucky if Trump won.
 Because then it wouldn't be Hillary."

 A July 2016 CNN story reported she did not endorse Trump as she only supports herself for president—"I will be writing myself in in every election from now until I win."

 In March 2018, Barr retweeted a false claim by QAnon conspiracy theorist Liz Crokin that Trump had saved hundreds of children from sex traffickers during his first month in office, as well as similar misinformation about child trafficking.
 Barr later deleted her tweets.
 In May 2018, Barr defended her support for Trump on The Tonight Show Starring Jimmy Fallon.

+In December 2023, Barr spoke at the Turning Point USA-hosted America Fest.

+Barr is featured in rapper Tom MacDonald's single "Daddy's Home", released on January 17, 2025; the song's name references the second inauguration of Donald Trump.
+Barr's solo verse in the song includes the lyrics "Screw Eminem" and "Why they trying to turn Becky into Dan?", the latter referencing the characters in her shows.